fuuwille/zuord.js/web/docs/introduction.md

   ```

 - **Custom Behaviors**
-  Zuord supports custom behaviors to better align with real-world use cases. [see](#smarter-manipulations--inferences)
+  Zuord supports custom behaviors to better align with real-world use cases.

   For example, the merge function concatenates arrays by default: